See also: OAWY Panel Guidance for Social Workers.

-The membership will include an independent chair and one vice chair, two social workers with at least 3 years' relevant post-qualification experience in child care social work, including direct experience of adoption, the Panel's Medical Adviser, an education representative and at least three independent members, two of whom should have personal experience of adoption, for example as an adoptive parent, an adopted person or a birth parent.
+The membership will include an independent chair, two social workers with at least 3 years' relevant post-qualification experience in child care social work, including direct experience of adoption, the Panel's Medical Adviser and at least 3 independent members, 2 of whom should have personal experience of adoption, for example as an adoptive parent, an adopted person or a birth parent.

-The Agency Decision Maker on adoption matters must not be a member of the Panel.The quorum is five or six if a joint panel, one of whom must be the Chair or Vice Chair, one of the social worker representatives and at least one independent member.
-This may be the Chair, but where the Vice Chair has to chair the meeting and is not an independent member an additional independent member will be required.
+The Agency Decision Maker on adoption matters must not be a member of the Panel.The quorum is 5 (or 6 if a joint Panel), one of whom must be the Chair, one of the social worker representatives and at least one independent member (this may be the Chair).

-Panel members are appointed by the Agency and there is no fixed period of office.
-However panel members, including the chair will be encouraged to offer a commitment for at least three years although there is the ability to give three months notice either way.
+Panel Members are appointed by the Agency and there is no fixed period of office.
+However Panel Members, including the chair will be encouraged to offer a commitment for at least 3 years although there is the ability to give 3 months notice either way.

-Panel members will be expected to attend induction training and thereafter at least one panel training day per year.
+Panel Members will be expected to attend induction training and thereafter at least 1 Panel training day per year.
 They will also be offered other relevant training as appropriate.

-Written information about the expectations arising from their appointment should be given to new members (in relation to performance objectives, including attendance at meetings, confidentiality and their general conduct - see Section 2.2 to 2.4 below) and they should be asked to sign a written agreement confirming their acceptance of these before taking up their appointment.
+Written information about the expectations arising from their appointment should be given to new members (in relation to performance objectives, including attendance at meetings, confidentiality and their general conduct - see Section 2.2 to 2.4 below).
+New members should be asked to sign a written agreement confirming their acceptance of these before taking up their appointment.

-Panel members are expected to keep all written information in a secure place and return all Panel documents to the agency immediately after each Panel meeting.
+Panel Members are expected to keep all written information / notes in a secure place and return to the agency immediately after each Panel meeting.

 Failure to comply with the above may result in the member's appointment being withdrawn.

-Panel members should have read the Panel papers carefully, prior to the Panel meeting, and come prepared to contribute to the Panel discussion.
+Panel Members should have read the Panel papers carefully, prior to the Panel meeting, and come prepared to contribute to the Panel discussion with relevant questions.

 The Panel Chair, in consultation with the Panel Advisor, will review each member's performance on a formal basis at least annually against agreed performance objectives.

-Panel members are expected to give a minimum of one month's written notice, except where personal emergencies e.g. accidents, illness, make this impossible.
+Panel Members are expected to give a minimum of 1 month's written notice, except where personal emergencies e.g. accidents, illness, make this impossible.
 Resignation letters should be addressed to the Agency with a copy to the Chair of the Panel.

-The panel chair will be expected to give three months written notice and the agency will give the same length of notice if it wishes to terminate the appointment.
+The Panel Chair will be expected to give 3 months written notice and the agency will give the same length of notice if it wishes to terminate the appointment.

-Panel members wishing to withdraw a submitted written resignation must do so before the one month notice period expires by writing to the Agency Decision Maker who reserves the right not to accept a withdrawal of notice and to allow the original letter of resignation to stand.
+Panel Members wishing to withdraw a submitted written resignation must do so before the 1 month notice period expires by writing to the Agency Decision Maker who reserves the right not to accept a withdrawal of notice and to allow the original letter of resignation to stand.

 An Agency Adviser to the Adoption Panel must be appointed.

-The Agency Adviser should maintain an overview of the quality of the agency's reports, to both the Panel and to the Agency Decision Maker, and liaise with team managers to quality assure the Child's Permanence Report, the Prospective Adopter's Report and the Adoption Placement Report.
+The Agency Adviser should maintain an overview of the quality of the agency's reports, to both the Panel and to the Agency Decision Maker, and liaise with team managers to quality assure the Child's Permanence Report, the Prospective Adopter's Report, the Adoption Placement Report and the Adoption Support Plan.
 Where there are concerns about a report, the Agency Adviser and the Panel chair should consider whether it is adequate for submission to the Panel.
 It will be for the Agency Adviser alone to decide whether the report is adequate for submission to the Agency Decision Maker (Adoption).The Agency Adviser should also update the Panel on the general progress of cases it has considered.
 This is particularly important where the Panel's recommendation or advice was not accepted.